tajimari/PerimeterLogs_CLI/README.md

 # Network Security Essentials - PerimeterLog Challenge

 ## Overview
-In this room I investigate perimeter logs to determine if there has been a breach into the network, and to investigate what techniques the adversary used.
+In this room I investigate perimeter logs to determine if there has been a breach into the network, using the command line.

 ## Skills Demonstrated
 - Analyzing logs for suspicious or abnormal behavior